Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 uN’TANEH TOKEF

-– Prayer Without Grey
+– Prayer Without Gray

 The medieval piyyut (liturgical poem) recited on the Day of Atonement, which famously states “On Yom Kippur it is sealed,” bluntly forces us to face our own mortality.
 The stark either/or quality of the poem is both distant and shockingly immediate.
 The poetic comprehensiveness of every manner of human demise chills the reader with the repetitive “Who?”

-- The titles in quotation marks are from the traditional piyyut and from Leonard Cohen’s version, Who by Fire?
+- The titles in quotation marks are from the traditional piyyut and from Leonard Cohen’s version, "Who by Fire?"

 - Click on images for more information.